OrianP/express-postgres-template/README.md

 }
 ```

-9. Run the test script you just edited
+- Run the test script you just edited.
+This will create a cypress folder in your root directory
    `npm run test`

-   This will create a cypress folder in your root directory
-10. Delete any unwanted auto-generated folders (i.e `integration/1-getting-started`) (optional)
+- Delete any unwanted auto-generated folders (i.e `integration/1-getting-started`) (optional)

 ```
 cd cypress/integration
 rm -r <folder-name>
 ```

-11. Create a file for writing your tests inside `cypress/integration/`
+- Create a file for writing your tests inside `cypress/integration/`
-    ```
-    touch test.js
-    ```
+    `touch test.js`

-12. Configure your `baseUrl` property in the `cypress.json` file inside your root directory.
+- Configure your `baseUrl` property in the `cypress.json` file inside your root directory.
 This will allow you to simply use `cy.visit("/")` in cypress tests to visit the home route instead of specifying the localhost url in every test
 ```
 {
     "baseUrl": "http://localhost:3000"
 }
 ```
-12. Add basic starter tests to your `test.js` file
+- Add basic starter tests to your `test.js` file

 ```
 // Wrap tests in a describe to run together